KrishnaPrasadC1810/Supply-Chain-Analysis/Visualization/SQL Queries/README.md

 **Supply Chain Analysis**

-Tools Used: SQL, Excel, Power BI
+Tools Used: SQL, Power BI

 🔹 Project Overview
 This project focuses on analyzing a simulated supply chain dataset to extract key business insights related to sales performance, inventory health, and regional trends.
-I used SQL for data modeling and analysis, and built an interactive Excel dashboard to visualize KPIs for business decision-making.
+I used SQL for data modeling and analysis, and built an interactive Power Bi dashboard to visualize KPIs for business decision-making.

 🔹 Objectives
 Track sales trends (MTD, QTD, YTD)